Leave of Absence and Readmission for Undergraduates: Twin Cities, Crookston, Morris, Rochester

 REASON FOR POLICY

-Periodically students must interrupt their enrollment for a variety of reasons.
-Allowing students to take a “leave of absence” provides students the opportunity to return to the University under the rules and policies in effect when they left.
-It also allows the University the opportunity to counsel students about the required actions to return upon the end of the leave.
+Periodically students must interrupt their enrollment.
+Allowing students to take a leave of absence provides students the opportunity to return to the University under the rules and policies in effect when they left.
+It also allows the University the opportunity to counsel students about the required actions to return to the University.
 This policy implements criteria and requirements for accreditation established by the Higher Learning Commission.

-- Undergraduates who have not been granted a formal “leave of absence” or who do not register for one semester (excluding summer session) will be placed on “inactive” status.
-A student who is no longer active in his or her program is in inactive status.
+- Undergraduates who have not been granted a formal leave of absence or who do not register for one term (excluding summer session) will be discontinued (two terms for Morris).
+Students who are discontinued are no longer active in their program (inactive status).

 - Leave of absence

-- Refers to a process by which students request official permission to leave the University for a set duration of time.
+- Refers to a student’s official permission to leave the University for a set duration of time (no more than four terms).

-- Complete a leave of absence form when planning a leave of absence
+- Meet with their college advisor and/or student services office to complete a leave of absence form when planning a leave of absence.

 - Board of Regents Policy: Student Conduct Code